 Building a new State Route 99 through Seattle

-In summer 2013, the world’s largest-diameter tunneling machine will begin a historic journey beneath downtown Seattle.
-Its purpose: dig a tunnel to replace the SR 99 Alaskan Way Viaduct, a double-deck highway that has spanned the downtown waterfront for more than half a century.
+In summer 2013, the world’s largest-diameter tunneling machine began a historic journey beneath downtown Seattle.
+Its purpose: dig a tunnel to replace the SR 99 Alaskan Way Viaduct, a double-deck highway that has spanned the downtown waterfront for more than 60 years.

 - A two-mile-long tunnel beneath downtown Seattle.

 - A mile-long stretch of new highway that connects to the south entrance of the tunnel, near Seattle’s stadiums.

 - A new overpass at the south end of downtown that allows traffic to bypass train blockages near Seattle’s busiest port terminal.